 We recommend normal alkaline batteries (Eveready or Duracell, for example) for best results.
 These are easy to obtain, inexpensive and the same batteries that you would use in an effects box or wireless unit.
 Rechargeable batteries in EMG systems are not recommended.
 Although they are compatible electrically, They be problematic and have some “memory” issues.

 EMG Active guitar pickups, EMG effects and EQ units can run off a single battery usually with no problems.
 Because the power drain on EMG products is very low, you can get long battery life.
 Furthermore, unplug when you’re not playing to maximize battery life..
 If you have room for multiple batteries in your guitar, you can use two batteries wired in series to power your onboard circuitry for a total of 18 volts.

-the power drain on EMG products is very low
+the power drain on batteries from EMG products is very low

 The output level will not increase, but you’ll have more headroom and crisper sounds.
 This is excellent for percussive/slap bass styles where you can generate large instantaneous power levels across the entire frequency spectrum.